DSCI-310-2023/dsci-310-group-6/README.md

 We use a Docker container image to make the computational environment for this project reproducible.

-To interactively run Jupyter lab inside the `jialujin/dsci-310-group-6` Docker container:

-- Type the following in terminal, after navigating to the root of this project repository
+To interactively run Jupyter lab inside the `jialujin/dsci-310-group-6` Docker container, type the following in terminal, after navigating to the root of this project repository

   ```
   docker run -it jialujin/dsci-310-group-6:latest
   docker run --rm -p 8787:8787 -e PASSWORD="apassword" rocker/rstudio:4.1.2

   ```
-- once the container has launched, users need to copy the URL to a web browser on your computer and type: `http://localhost:8787` into their web browser to access Jupyter Lab
+Once the container has launched, users need to copy the URL to a web browser on your computer and type: `http://localhost:8787` into their web browser to access.

-- Next, in Jupyter lab, navigate to, and open `analysis.ipynb` and click **Kernel** > **Restart and runall** to run the entire analysis.
+Next, open the `analysis.ipynb` and run the entire analysis.

-- when done working, type `docker rm ` to remove the dangling container.
+When done working, type `docker rm ` to remove the dangling container.

 ## Dependencies: